davabdallah/Atos-Task/README.md

 1. Create a Kubernetes cluster on Google cloud utilizing the $300 free trial quota for 90 days.

 > The cluster should be self-managed with the minimum initial 3 nodes (6 cores and 12GB memory).
 No special requirements or configurations are needed.

 > Please note that a valid credit card will be needed to activate the offer, however, no extra costs will be incurred after the trial ends.

 2. Connect to your cluster using a Cloud Shell machine to run the deployments from and manage the applications.

-4. Create the following namespaces on the cluster.
+3. Create the following namespaces on the cluster.
-  a.  jenkins: to be used for Jenkins’ installation and its on-demand agents.
+    > jenkins: to be used for Jenkins’ installation and its on-demand agents.

-  b. sonarqube: to be used for SonarQube’s installation.
+    > sonarqube: to be used for SonarQube’s installation.

   c. nexus: to be used for Nexus’ installation.